 The second challenge is addressed by using a deliberative planner to map high-level human commands into a reactive controller.
-This is in essence a planning-asconfiguration approach [4] that solves some of the problems associated with purely reactive control.
+This is in essence a planning-asconfiguration approach[4] that solves some of the problems associated with purely reactive control.

 The last challenge is equally difficult to solve.
 To be engaging, a robot needs to know what people expect from it and what it should do to please them.
 At the same time, robots need to prioritize between different goals to limit their interaction with people when necessary.
-This problem will become more acute in the future Ronald C. Arkin Mobile Robot Laboratory College of Computing Georgia Institute of Technology Atlanta, Georgia 30332-0280 U.S.A. www.cc.gatech.edu/~arkin/ when the robots themselves have human shape, i.e., humanoids.
+This problem will become more acute in the future when the robots themselves have human shape, i.e., humanoids.
 Not only would people expect these robots to have the physical capabilities of a human, but they would also expect them to have emotional and motivational human capabilities.
 The approach outlined here uses motivational variables to address this third challenge.

-2 Related Work
+2. Related Work

 Pairwise usage of the three system components (deliberative, reactive, and motivational) outlined above have been used in various robot architectures but very few integrate all three.
 Furthermore, no research, to our knowledge, has studied in depth the interactions between the three separate components and their impact on the overall robot behavior.
-Most of the existing work on robot motivations has been done in simulation only or limited to face-expression generating robots [5].
+Most of the existing work on robot motivations has been done in simulation only or limited to face-expression generating robots[5].

-Parker used mathematically-modeled motivations to achieve adaptive action selection in the context of the ALLIANCE robot architecture [10].
+Parker used mathematically-modeled motivations to achieve adaptive action selection in the context of the AL-LIANCE robot architecture[10].
 The goal of her work is to achieve fault tolerant cooperative control of teams of heterogeneous robots; motivations are chosen as the mechanism for achieving this goal.
 ALLIANCE uses two primary motivations: impatience and acquiescence.
 Impatience allows the robot to handle situations when other robots fail in performing their task.
-Acquiescence, on the other hand, is used in situations when a robot realizes that it cannot complete a task.
+Acquiescence, on the other hand, is used when a robot realizes that it cannot complete a task.
 In both cases the motivations are represented as functions of time and some tuning parameters.

-Robot moods were used by Grange et al [8] to solve the "trapped robot" problem for a museum tour guide robot.
+Robot moods were used by Grange et al.[8] to solve the "trapped robot" problem for a museum tour guide robot.
 In this scenario, the robot is often surrounded completely by spectators that block its way so that it is unable to complete the tour.
 If such a situation is detected (based on sonar data and a case library) the robot will transition to a frustrated mood/temperament and deliver a stern request to the people standing in its way to move away.
 Surprisingly, this simple strategy worked quite well.
 Overall the robot displayed five different moods: happy/busy, lonely, tired, frustrated, and confused.
 A fuzzy state model was used to implement a gradual transition from one mood/state to another.
 Motivation was also used to make the interaction between people and the robot more interesting.
 In all cases the different moods affected only the way the robot spoke using its speech synthesizer.